When can I register?

 What’s Open Studio all about?

 Open Studio takes place on Saturday night and is an opportunity to see what has been happening in the other classes over the weekend.
 You can chat with the instructors, and get lots of great ideas for workshops for your guilds.
 In the past, many participants have been able to visit every studio, but as the conference has grown in size, it has become necessary to plan visits more carefully, recognizing that there simply won’t be time to see every single classroom.
+To optimize your visits, bookmark or print out this key to classroom locations along with the campus map.

 Help!
 There’s no downtime in the schedule!